Joshua 23

 - Deuteronomy 10:20Thou shalt fear the LORD thy God... and to him shalt thou cleave, and swear by his name.Moses' charge in the same word Joshua uses in verse 8 - the heart held fast to God alone.

-- Deuteronomy 32:30How should one chase a thousand... except their Rock had sold them, and the LORD had shut them up?The impossible arithmetic of verse 10 explained - the victory is the LORD’s, not the soldier’s.
+- Deuteronomy 32:30How should one chase a thousand... except their Rock had sold them, and the LORD had shut them up?The impossible arithmetic of verse 10 explained - the victory belongs to the LORD.

 - Acts 11:23that with purpose of heart they would cleave unto the Lord.The charge of verse 8 carried into the early church - the same call to hold fast to the Lord alone.